-- 85. Of the following, what is the most useful objective for Purina cat food? - a.
-To increase sales of Purina brand cat food by 15 percent over 2010 sales of \$300 million. - b.
-To increase sales of Purina brand cat food between January 1, 2010 and December 31, 2010. - c.
-To increase sales of Purina brand cat food from \$300 million to \$345 million. - d.
-To increase sales of Purina Brand cat food. - e.
-To increase sales of Purina pet food.
+89. Of the following, what is the most useful objective for Purina cat food?

+- a.
+To increase sales of Purina brand cat food by 15 percent over 2010 sales of \$300 million - b.
+To increase sales of Purina brand cat food between January 1, 2010, and December 31, 2010 - c.
+To increase sales of Purina brand cat food from \$300 million to \$345 million - d.
+To increase sales of Purina brand cat food - e.
+To increase sales of Purina pet food

-Marketing objectives should be realistic, measurable, time specific and compared to a benchmark.
+Marketing objectives should be realistic, measurable, time specific, and compared to a benchmark.

-PTS: 1 REF : 37 OBJ: 02-7 TOP: AACSB Reflective Thinking KEY: CB&E Model Strate egy MSC: BLOOMS Le vel VI I Evaluation
+PTS: 1 REF: 27 OBJ: 02-7 TOP: AACSB Reflective Thinking KEY: CB&E Mode l Strategy MSC: BLOOM IS Level VI E valuation

-86. All of the following are functions served by objectives EXCEPT:
+90. All of the following are functions served by objectives EXCEPT:

-- a. communicate philosophies and provide direction
+- a. communicating philosophies and providing direction.

-- b. motivate employees
+- b. motivating employees.

-- c. clarify executives' thinking
+- c. clarifying executives' thinking.

-- d. form the basis for control
+- d. forming the basis for control.

-- e. guarantee market performance
+- e. guaranteeing market performance.

-Objectives serve four functions: communicate, motivate, clarify, and aid in the control function.
+Objectives serve four functions: communicating, motivating, clarifying, and aiding in the control function.

-PTS : 1 REF: 37 OBJ: 02-7 TOP: AACSB Reflective Thinking KEY: CB &E Model Strategy MSC: BLOOMS S Level IV Analysis
+PTS: 1 REF: 27 OBJ: 02-7 TOP: AACSB Reflective Thinking KEY: CB&E Model Strategy MSC: BLOOMS Le vel IV A Analysis

-87. A(n) \\\\\ describes and estimates the size and sales potential of market segments of interest to the firm and assesses key competitors in these market segments.
+- 91. A(n) describes and estimates the size and sales potential of market segments of interest to the firm and assesses key competitors in these market segments.

 - a. marketing orientation

 - b. environmental scan

 - c. marketing mix audit

 - d. target market strategy

 - e. market opportunity analysis